Tshechan/MSDS696_X70_Data-Science-Practicum-II/README.md

 Gather more historical data to help make stronger predictions and forecasts further into the future.
 Include exogenous variables from census data to add complexity to the univariate model.
 Implement a Facebook Prophet model for comparision and model evaluation.
-Use incoming data to evaluate our model's forecasting performance **Data sources:**
+Use incoming data to evaluate our model's forecasting performance.

+**Data sources:**

 https://data.lacity.org/Public-Safety/Crime-Data-from-2010-to-2019/63jg-8b9z